Gertie the Dinosaur: Reviews

+Legacy

 A fake version of Gertie the Dinosaur appeared a year or two after the original; it features a dinosaur performing most of Gertie's tricks, but with less skillful animation, using cels on a static background.
 It is not known for certain who produced the film, though its style is believed to be that of Bray Productions.
 Filmmaker Buster Keaton rode the back of a clay-animated dinosaur in homage to Gertie in Three Ages (1923).

-McCay's first three films were the earliest animated works to have a commercial impact; their success motivated film studios to join in the infant animation industry.
+McCay's first three films were the earliest animated works to have a commercial impact; their success motivated film studios to join the infant animation industry.
 Other studios used McCay's combination of live action with animation, such as the Fleischer Studios series Out of the Inkwell (1918–1929) and Walt Disney's Alice Comedies series (1923–1927).
 McCay's clean-line, high-contrast, realistic style set the pattern for American animation to come, and set it apart from the abstract, open forms of animation in Europe.
 This legacy is most apparent in the feature films of the Walt Disney Animation Studios, such as Fantasia (1940), which included anthropomorphic dinosaurs animated in a naturalistic style with careful attention to timing and weight.
 Shamus Culhane, Dave and Max Fleischer, Walter Lantz, Otto Messmer, Pat Sullivan, Paul Terry, and Bill Tytla were among the generation of American animators who drew inspiration from the films they saw in McCay's vaudeville act.
 Gertie's reputation was such that animation histories long named it as the first animated film.